flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180812-young-blood.md

     *   Most promising research done on mice, not conclusive for humans.
   card_citation: ''
 card_3:
-  card_text: "Why It Matters: Panacea?\n------------------------\n\n> _a\x1CInstead of taking a drug for your heart and a drug for your muscles and a drug for your brain, maybe you could come up with something that affected them all.”_\n> \n> Dr. Amy Wagers, Harvard professor, who showed the blood of young mice rejuvenates the hearts of old mice.
-Some experts believe young blood may treat Alzheimera\x19s & heart disease."
+  card_text: "Why It Matters: Panacea?n------------------------nn> _ax1CInstead of taking a drug for your heart and a drug for your muscles and a drug for your brain, maybe you could come up with something that affected them all.”_n> n> Dr. Amy Wagers, Harvard professor, who showed the blood of young mice rejuvenates the hearts of old mice.
+Some experts believe young blood may treat Alzheimerax19s & heart disease."
   card_citation: ''
 card_4:
   card_text: >-